 Honourable mentions: There were two players under serious consideration before Nkunku got the nod here.
 Jesper Lindström with his four goals and one assist would have been a more than worthy nomination with Bayern Munich striker Eric Maxim Choupo-Moting also having a good month in October as he shows that the traditional number nine role at the club is not extinct with the loss of Robert Lewandowski.

-Goal of the Month: Gerrit Holtmann (Mainz v Union Berlin MD10)
+Goal of the Month: Gerrit Holtmann (Bochum v Union Berlin MD10)

 Trawling through the goals from the various October matchdays was by no means a painful task but whittling them down to a shortlist before choosing a winner was.
 Normally it is an individual wonder strike or a mazy run and finish that grabs the Goal of the Month award, but this is a real team effort this month even though Gerrit Holtmann got the final touch.
 Who knew that bottom side Bochum could play such one-touch, tiki-taka, (old) Barcelona-esque football?